KTheXIII/embedded_system/Assembly/README.md

 ## Assembler and Programmer

-[avra](https://github.com/Ro5bert/avra) can be use as assembler.
+[avra](https://github.com/Ro5bert/avra) can be used as assembler.
 But you'll need to include definitions for different chips.
 Check [AVR repo](https://github.com/DarkSector/AVR) for definitions.
 If you have Atmel Studio already you can just use the generated definitions.

-[avrdude](https://www.nongnu.org/avrdude/) can be use for programming the chip.
-You can also use avrdude that's included in Arduino.
+[avrdude](https://www.nongnu.org/avrdude/) can be used for programming the chip.
+You can also use avrdude that's included in [Arduino](https://www.arduino.cc).

 ## Resources